spirali/spirali.github.io/content/blog/twinsong/index.md

 This simple decoupling has profound effects:

 1.  **Preserved History:** Run a cell multiple times?
 You get multiple outputs.
 The previous results aren't lost, making comparison easy.
-Outputs from different kernel runs are not miexd.
-Also each output cell remembers the code that were executed to get it.
+Outputs from different kernel runs are not mixed.
+Also each output cell remembers the code that was executed to get it.
 2.  **Uninterrupted Code Flow:** Long dataframes or complex plots no longer push your subsequent code cells off the screen.
 Your code remains contiguous and readable.
 3.  **Clearer State:** The chronological output log provides a clearer picture of what actually ran and in what order.